Biophilic Design - Top 5 Tips to bring Natural Elements into your Home

 Covid has changed our focus and have brought a lot of us back to basics.
 We want to eat cleaner, live cleaner and be closer and more aware of nature.
-Not so easy being close to nature with urban living!
-So, why don’t you bring nature to your home?
-Here are some top tips for doing just that.
+Not so easy being close to nature with urban living and spending more and more time inside our homes.
+Biophilic design simply means bringing outdoor elements that you love into your interior design.

 1. Indoor Plants

 The easiest and most economical option is to add more indoor plants to your home.
+Plants purify the air and creates a visual connection with the outdoors.
 Like the clothes we wear, indoor plants also go through fashion cycles, but never out of fashion.
 Indoor plants suit any interior style – imagine a boho room without a single plant!
 If you have a heavy industrial style room, there is nothing better than a few well-placed plants to soften the overall look.
 Indoor plants add texture, colour and dimension to any space.
-Fiddle leaf plants have been a favourite for a while now.
-I also love herbs in kitchens and olive trees are surprisingly easy to maintain indoors.
-A few sprigs of greenery in a vase is a great way of letting nature in.
+Herbs in kitchens and olive trees are surprisingly easy to maintain indoors or you can add a few sprigs of greenery in a vase if you don't have green fingers.

 Consider adding natural and organic elements to your home if you are not lucky enough to have them already.
 Beams, cladding on some walls and stone surrounds on fireplaces are some natural elements that will add warmth to your interior.
 When the time comes to replace those tired carpets and tiled floors you might want to replace it with hardwood flooring.